vchsiu28/Logo-Detection/README.md

 Click on "Logo" button to see its logo/brand name.

 ![web](https://github.com/vchsiu28/Logo-Detection/blob/master/img/web.png)
-"Web" button searches for websites associated with the uploaded image.
+"Web" button displays the closest image related to the uploaded image.

 Links are potential e-commerce sites where you can find/purchase the item.
 Fetch response are stored in our user history database for user analytics.